 - cook with womb warming, anti-inflammatory herbs and spices – cinnamon, turmeric, cayenne, paprika, etc.

-- balance your daily carbohydrate intake with an equal amount of lean protein (animal or vegetable, remember beans though high in protein also contain carbohydrates)
+- balance your daily carbohydrate intake with an equal amount of lean protein (animal or vegetable; remember that beans, though high in protein, also contain carbohydrates)

 - eat 5 smaller meals each day to keep blood sugar stable throughout the day

 - incorporate fertility superfoods into your diet – Maca, Royal Jelly, quinoa, greens powders and wheatgrass are just a few

 - eat fermented foods to boost gut health – a healthy gut helps the body assimilate nutrients

 Diet Don’ts: Avoid eating processed, pre-packaged foods, as well as: